Last Updated: JUNE 4th, 2020

 Creekmore Park is hands down our favorite park in Fort Smith!
 After a day of good food and finding all the beautiful murals, Creekmore Park is the perfect place to let your kids have fun and burn some energy!
 The park has an 18-hole mini golf course, a walking trail, tennis courts, playground equipment and an Olympic-sized swimming pool.
 The park is beautifully shaded with large trees and there is something for everyone in your family.
 However, our favorite part of the park is the train!
 Yes, I said the train!
 A park that has its own train makes Creekmore Park a special one indeed.

 While donations are accepted, there is no cost to ride the train.
 How wonderful is that?!
-It’s such a fun experience and if there is anyone in your family that loves trains, definitely add Creekmore Park to your itinerary.
+It’s such a fun experience and if there is anyone in your family that loves trains, definitely add Creekmore Park to your things to do in Fort Smith itinerary.

 The Park At West End